 Whether you have a passion for sustainable gardening, a knack for teaching, or simply a desire to make a meaningful impact, we invite you to be part of our journey.
 Volunteers play a vital role in programs like our production farm, Summer Garden Camp, and Food Demos, contributing to a community where learning, growth, and nourishment go hand in hand.

 We invite you to join us in cultivating not just crops, but a sense of community and shared history.

-John Reinhart, a longtime Food Bank supporter, was speaking to the Food Bank’s Program Manager, Susan Scheufele one day and the topic of quality food for struggling families came up.
+One day, John Reinhart, a longtime Food Bank supporter, was speaking to the Food Bank’s Program Manager, Susan Scheufele, when the topic of quality food for struggling families came up.
 John simply said, “The Food Bank should have a farm.”

-As this conversation was happening, the City of Grants Pass had just completed the purchase of the River Road Reserve, 250 acres of prime agricultural land just outside the city limits.
-While the Food Bank had been involved in a small scale garden project behind the warehouse on “M” Street, as well as other gardens throughout School District 7, we hadn’t before considered the idea of growing food on a large scale for the increasing demand.
+As this conversation was happening, the City of Grants Pass had just purchased the River Road Reserve, 250 acres of prime agricultural land just outside the city limits.
+The Food Bank had only been involved in a small-scale garden project behind the warehouse on “M” Street, as well as other gardens throughout School District 7.

-After careful thought, discussion, and community conversations, the decision was made to move our main garden to Raptor Creek Farm and grow healthy, grocery quality produce to distribute in emergency food boxes.
+After careful thought and community discussions, the decision was made to move our main garden to Raptor Creek Farm and grow healthy, grocery-quality produce to distribute in emergency food boxes.